Democrats in Washington state now dominate. First up: voting rights.

 After winning back a slim, one-seat majority in Washington's state Senate earlier this month, Democrats knew exactly what piece of legislation they'd take up first.

-Climate change is a priority for next year's legislative session, as are immigration and women's reproductive rights — all necessary to counter President Donald Trump's conservative agenda, state Sen. Susan Nelson said.
+Climate change is a priority for next year's legislative session, as are immigration and women's reproductive rights — all necessary to counter President Donald Trump's conservative agenda, state Sen. Sharon Nelson said.

 But all of that will fall in line behind the Washington State Voting Rights Act, their version of the federal Voting Rights Act that Democratic lawmakers have tried — and failed — to enact several years running.
 It would repeatedly pass the Democratic-controlled House, but falter in the GOP-controlled Senate.

-Note: CORRECTION (Nov.
-24, 2017, 4:20 p.m.): An earlier version of this article misidentified a Washington state senator.
-Her name is Sharon Nelson, not Susan Nelson.